This post may contain affiliate links. Please read our disclosure policy.

 This glaze made its debut as a donut glaze back when I was the pastry chef at Restaurant Marc Forgione.
 We had a Donut of the Day that I changed 2-3 times a week.
 We rarely had the same donut twice in over 2 years, which was a challenge that I eventually passed on to my Sous Chef and cooks.

 This glaze is one of those hard-working pastry recipes that can be used for so many recipes!
-You can drizzle it on bundt cake for a decorative fudge glaze or let it cool and pipe it on cupcakes or use it to fill and ice layer cakes.
+You can drizzle it on bundt cake like this chocolate pound cake or the chocolate zucchini cake pictured below.
+Dip Glazed Chocolate Donuts in while they are warm for a beautiful finish.
+You can also let the fudge glaze cool and pipe it on cupcakes or use it to fill and ice layer cakes.

 I have been known to just eat a bit on a spoon!
 Imagine the decadent taste of chocolate fudge but in glaze form.
 When it cools it gets that nice chewy texture of cooked fudge and the thin sugar crust from the powdered sugar.